 5. For serious bags, or bags that don’t improve, head to your dermatologist or skin care professional

 If these tips don’t do the trick, or if you feel your bags are severe, dermatologists have medical-grade fixes that can give you the results you’re looking for.
 Lasers and fillers can work wonders to quickly banish that pesky puffiness and those dark circles.
+In addition to lasers, sometimes Dermal fillers, specifically Belotero or Restylane – L may help.
+They will need a consultation to see if they are a candidate.

 Our laser treatments are second to none and work quickly to fix a number of woes you may be experiencing.
 Contact us to learn more about our monthly specials or to schedule a consultation or appointment today.